Maherukh/Reise---website-Updated-/README.md

 ## New UI
 It mostly contains new images, icons, a consistent color palette which covers most of the website along with the responsive design
 The website is made completely in HTML and CSS with no JS.

+## Update from the old website
+A new take on the previous website for the same product